-You can run Real Cookie Banner in a multisite installation or in several WordPress installations.
+You can run Real Cookie Banner in a multisite installation, in several WordPress installations or in multilingual with e.g. WPML, PolyLang or TranslatePress.
 This works without further configuration.
 However, you can also set up a forwarding of the consent.
-This way, the cookie banner will only be displayed on one of your sites and consent will count for all connected sites.
+This way, the cookie banner will only be displayed on one of your sites and consent will count for all connected sites or languages.
 How to set up a consent forwarding is explained in this article.

 Advantages of consent forwarding